As Spain's two premier cities, you can't go wrong whichever you choose. But if you had to elect one, which should it be?

-Which is Better, Madrid or Barcelona?: Access to the Rest of Spain
+Which has Better Access to the Rest of Spain?

 Heard of Toledo and Segovia?
 They're both near Madrid.
 The satellite cities around Madrid are some of Spain's most interesting and diverse.
 Barcelona also has some good day trips, including Figueres (for the Dali museum) and Sitges (for the beach), but Madrid's day trips are unbeatable.

 When it comes to exploring the rest of Spain, Madrid's central location makes it fare superior to the north-western Barcelona.
 The AVE train can get you to many Spanish cities incredibly quickly, while normal trains and buses will get you everywhere else.

 Architecture is the main reason tourists visit Barcelona.
 Most of Gaudi's madcap modernist buildings are in Barcelona and it is on these designs that the city's reputation is hinged.
 Madrid has some attractive buildings, especially along Gran Via, but it can't complete with Barcelona.

 Which is Better for Art: Madrid or Barcelona?

 Madrid has three of Spain's most famous art museums: the Prado (which ranks up there with the Louvre for pre-20th century art), the modern art of the Reina Sofia (featuring Picasso's masterpiece, the Guernica), and the Thyssen-Bornemisza, said to be one of the best private art collections in the world.